-Considered to be a subfield of applied cryptography, cryptoeconomics take economic theory and economic incentives into account while building applications or technologies.
-Cryptocurrencies like bitcoin, zcash and ethereum are all built on this concept.
-Cryptoeconomics have led to the development of robust applications by combining the soundest technologies of economics, cryptography, networking theory and computer science.
+Considered to be a subfield of applied cryptography, cryptoeconomics takes economic theory and economic incentives into account while building applications or technologies.
+Cryptocurrencies like Bitcoin, Zcash and Ethereum are all built on this concept.
+Cryptoeconomics has led to the development of robust applications by combining the soundest technologies of economics, cryptography, networking theory and computer science.

-Before we go into a detailed study of cryptoeconomics, let’s have a look at the dynamics of our current financial system and where cryptoeconomics fit into it right now.
+Before we go into a detailed study of cryptoeconomics, let’s have a look at the dynamics of our current financial system and where cryptoeconomics fits into it right now.

 Our financial system – the journey so far

 Cryptocurrency is the latest addition to our financial system that is yet to be accepted worldwide.
 An improved version of digital currency when it comes to security, cryptocurrency is built with what is considered as the best features of networking theory and cryptoeconomics.
-Cryptocurrencies such as Bitcoins has managed to find success with a lot of application being built in its context.
+Cryptocurrencies such as Bitcoin have managed to find success with a lot of application being built in its context.